JattievdLinde/JattievdLinde/README.md

 - 👋 Hi, I’m @JattievdLinde
 - 👀 I’m interested in Python and machine learning
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently learning RNN networks
-- 💞️ I’m looking to collaborate on deep learning
+- 💞️ I’m looking to collaborate semi connectivity
 - 📫 How to reach me?

 <!---